All Episodes

 I don't know about you, Lewis, but I don't want anybody telling me what I can eat not, what I can eat and drink.

-I don't want somebody telling me that.
+I don't want somebody telling me that, especially the government.

 I don't want them telling me how far I can build it back from the ocean.